Secretariat

 Biram holds a PhD in nutrition from Denis Diderot University (Paris, France), a master’s in public health from Royal Tropical Institute (KIT, Amsterdam, Netherlands) and a MSc in the analysis of food policies and practices from Pantheon Sorbonne University (Paris, France).
 He is a certified strategy planning professional (SPP) from the International Association of Strategy Professionals.

-Previously, Marwa led the analytic work under the Primary Health Care Performance Initiative (PHCPI) at the World Bank and contributed to cross-country assessments and dashboards for primary health care strengthening and policy dialogue.
-She also worked with Doctors Without Borders (MSF) as an epidemiologist, and at the Johns Hopkins Center for Humanitarian Health on health systems quality and adaptation of monitoring approaches in FCV settings.
+Previously, she led analytic work for the primary health care performance initiative and contributed to cross-country assessments and dashboards to inform policy dialogue.
+She also worked with Doctors Without Borders as an epidemiologist and at the Johns Hopkins University on health system quality and adaptation of monitoring approaches in humanitarian contexts.

-Prior to joining the GFF, she led for the Global Indicators Group in the World Bank’s Development Economics Vice Presidency, regional and subnational regulatory assessments to improve private sector business enabling environment in countries.
-Camila is a lawyer, graduating in the United States with a Master of Laws degree and an MPH in global health policy.
+Prior to joining the GFF, Camila had been with the Global Indicators Group at the World Bank’s Development Economics Vice Presidency, where she managed regional and subnational regulatory assessments to strengthen the private sector enabling environment.

 Prior to joining the World Bank, Diwa worked as a senior health system specialist at the Global Fund, where she contributed to the Global Fund’s RSSH agenda.
 In this role, she provided specialized technical support in community health financing approaches, HRH, social contracting with CSOs, and the integration of disease programs within countries' health system structures, particularly in preparation for the Global Fund’s Cycle 7.